0200134/r3c/README.md

 > 🧠 **R3C** — A Rust-independent C++ compiler experiment proving that modern toolchains can self-host without LLVM.

+## 🌿 Collaborative Branch Access

+R3C allows **automatic and contributor-friendly branch creation**.

+Anyone with contributor permission can open a new branch directly —
+no manual approval is needed.

+To create a new branch automatically:
+- Comment `/branch your-feature-name` on any issue or PR.
+- The R3C automation bot will create and push the branch for you.

+This system enables Rust and C++ contributors to:
+- Prototype new modules
+- Extend the compiler pipeline
+- Experiment with IR, parser, or backend logic independently

+> 💡 Example
+> `/branch rust-ffi` → creates branch `rust-ffi` automatically via GitHub Actions.

+All generated branches are linked to the auto-stable CI/CD system,
+so once merged, they’re automatically included in the next **Auto Stable Release**.

 ### 🔖 Latest Auto Release: [auto-stable-18761761747](https://github.com/0200134/r3c/releases/tag/auto-stable-18761761747)